joshmiller17/vennt-server/README.md

 # API Documentation
 All communications with the server are done via JSON.
 Authentication is done via POST which gives you an `auth_token` that can be used to make GET calls.
+Note that all interactions with the API are case-sensitive.

 See `example.py` for an example of API calls.